nora-marie-95/Instacart-Basket-Analysis-Project/README.md

 04 Analysis: Contains the visualizations created for this project
 05 Send to client: Contains and Excel report that summarizes the analysis
 Original Data: Contains two of the original data sets (not all data sets could be uploaded due to size limitations)

+## Data
+The data for this project is a number of open-sourced data sets from Instacart.
+The final merged data set has over 32 million rows and contains information about Instacart orders, products and customers.